schmouk/vcl/opencv-install.md

 [https://docs.opencv.org/4.5.5/dd/d6e/tutorial_windows_visual_studio_opencv.html](https://docs.opencv.org/4.5.5/dd/d6e/tutorial_windows_visual_studio_opencv.html).

-Well, the creation of this test project is left to you as an interesting exercise - whatever your platform and IDE is.
+Well, the creation of this test project is left to you as an interesting exercise - whatever your platform and IDE are.